 - Choosing this designation does not change a couple's marital status.

 In addition to the resident charge, there is an additional cost for prescriptions, medications, incontinence supplies, and certain medical and personal supplies and services.

-Adjustments to charges
+Adjustments to Charges

 Individual resident charges are adjusted annually on January 1 to take into account any changes in income of the resident and spouse (if applicable) from the previous year.

-Resident charges effective January 1, 2016 are calculated using the 2014 tax return(s).
+Resident charges effective January 1, 2023 are calculated using the 2021 tax return(s).

 A request for recalculation of the resident charge may be made at any time by submitting a written request to the Ministry of Health along with supporting documentation to the Income Assessment Unit.

 If there were to be a change in the resident charge as a result of the recalculation, the revised charge would become effective the first day of the month for which the resident's income changed but not beyond the most recent annual review period.

 There are other housing options that might be right for you:

 These options provide you with a variety of living arrangements with a range of services and programs.